-"This is what the king of Assyria, the great king, says: 'What are you trusting in to rescue you?
-20 You say that you have weapons to fight us and that some country has promised to help you, but that is only talk.
+"This is what the king of Assyria, the great king, says: 'What are you trusting in to rescue you ?
+You say that you have weapons to fight us and that some country has promised to help you, but that is only talk.
 Who do you think will help you to rebel against my soldiers from Assyria?
 Listen to me!
 You are relying on the army of Egypt.
 But that is like using a broken reed for a walking stick on which you could lean.
 It would pierce the hand of anyone who would lean on it!
-That is what the king of Egypt would be like for anyone who relied on him for help. perhaps you will say to me, "No, we are relying on Yahweh our God to help us."
+That is what the king of Egypt would be like for any- But one who relied on him for help. perhaps you will say to me, "No, we are relying on Yahweh our God to help us."
 I would reply, "Is he not the one whom you insulted by tearing down his houses on the hills where the idols were worshiped and the altars on which you offered sacrifices, forcing everyone in Jerusalem and other places in Judah to worship only in front of the altar in Jerusalem?"

-23 So I suggest that you make a deal between you and my master, the king of Assyria.
+So I suggest that you make a deal between you and my master, the king of Assyria.
 I will give you two thousand horses, but I do not think that you are able to find two thousand of your men who can ride on them!
-24 You are hoping that the king of Egypt will send chariots and men riding horses to assist you.
+You are hoping that the king of Egypt will send chariots and men riding horses to assist you.
 But they certainly would not be able to defeat even the most unimportant official in my army!
-25 a land that honey.'
-If you come to destroy Jerusalem without Yahweh's help?
-It is Yahweh himself who told to me.
-If you each of you own grapevit own trees, as own wells.
-3 until we come is like your grain to make duce grapes a land that honey.'
-If you come to destroy Jerusalem without Yahweh's help?
-It is Yahweh himself who told to me.
-If you each of you us to come here and destroy this land!"
+Furthermore, do you think that we have come to destroy Jerusalem without Yahweh's help?
+It is Yahweh himself who told us to come here and destroy this land!"